foobacca/foobacca-event-notes/DjangoConEurope2015/pushing-pony.rst

 - multilingual
 - each organiser can access the admin, but only their own page/event
 - need more advanced permissions
-- use django-soot (?) to add a nice sidebar
+- use djangosuit (?) to add a nice sidebar
 - maintenance team of 6 people who have superuser access
 - EventAdmin - get_queryset() - filter events by team user is in
 - get_form() - if not superuser - override queryset to filter by user/team